Shrit1401/Daydream/Readme.md

 ### 1. Daily Journal Input

 Users log their daily thoughts, activities, or emotional states in a free-form journal.
-It’s unfiltered and in their own voice.
+It's unfiltered and in their own voice.

 ### 2. Intelligent Reflections